The next game night is coming and having popcorn is a must.

 Or maybe you’ve bought a few packs of dry kernels back in the day and only recently noticed they are still sitting in the pantry.
 They’re months past the date on the label, so you considered discarding them.
 But after thinking about it for a moment, you thought: these are just dry kernels, do they actually go bad?

-Either way, if you’re unsure of how or for how you can store various types of popcorn like popped, microwaveable, and dry kernels, this article is here to help.
+Either way, if you’re unsure of how or for how long you can store various types of popcorn (popped, microwaveable, and dry kernels), this article is here to help.
 Read on to learn more about the wonderful human invention that is popcorn.

 How To Store Popcorn